PsyTeachR/ads-v1/docs/05-joins.md

 ```
 ## Error: Must subset rows with a valid subscript vector.
-## ℹ Logical subscripts must match the size of the indexed input.
+## i Logical subscripts must match the size of the indexed input.
 ## x Input has size 5 but subscript `!duplicated(x, fromLast = fromLast, ...)` has size 0.
 ```
 :::